Mechanical Engineering (ME)

 ME 3330.
 Engineering Thermodynamics.

-This course covers introductory concepts of thermodynamics, energy transfer and general energy analysis, properties of pure substances, ideal gas model, mass and energy analysis of control volumes, first and second laws of thermodynamics, entropy, power cycles, and refrigeration cycles.
-Prerequisite: CHEM 1135 and CHEM 1335 and MATH 2472 all with grades of "C" or better.
+This course examines introductory concepts of thermodynamics including energy transfer and general energy analysis, properties of pure substances, the ideal gas model, and basic principles of the first and second laws of thermodynamics.
+Students develop a general energy balance applied to closed and open systems and apply the second law of thermodynamics to these systems.
+The course teaches idealized isentropic processes and problem solving that requires an understanding of conservation of energy, conservation of mass, and the second law of thermodynamics for open and closed systems, gas and steam power cycles, and refrigeration cycles.
+Prerequisite: [PHYS 2325 and PHYS 2125] and MATH 2472 with grades of "C" or better.

 Grade Mode: Standard Letter